Ruslan Tarpan

 Ruslan Serafymovych Tarpan (Руслан Серафимович Тарпан; born 14 August 1971) is a Ukrainian businessman, living in the United Arab Emirates.
-The founder of the "Incor-Group" company, Tarpan served as a member of the Odesa City Council from 1994 to 2010, and was heavily involved in the rebuilding of monuments in Odesa.
+The founder of the "Incor-Group" company, Tarpan served as a member of the Odesa City Council from the pro-Russian Progressive Socialist Party of Ukraine from 1994 to 2010, and was heavily involved in the rebuilding of monuments in Odesa.
+In 2010, Tarpan began construction on a deep-sea sewage pipeline.
+The project, which lasted seven years and was never completed, ended in Tarpan and his associates being charged with the embezzlement of ₴200 million.
+Subsequently, Tarpan fled Ukraine for the United Arab Emirates, where he has lived since 2017.

 Early life and foundation of Incor Group

 Ruslan Serafymovych Tarpan was born on 14 August 1971 in Odesa, then in the Ukrainian Soviet Socialist Republic of the Soviet Union, and earned a PhD in economics.
-From 1994 to 2010, Tarpan served as a member of the Odesa City Council.
+From 1994 to 2010, Tarpan served as a member of the Odesa City Council, as a member of the pro-Russian Progressive Socialist Party of Ukraine.

 Tarpan founded the Incor Group development company in 1997, specializing in commercial and residential construction, engineering and restoration of historical buildings.